jef446/learnMfrontAndSalomeMeca/concrete/LITS/README.md

 * .comm file for code_aster solver
 * .export file indicating code_aster solver settings
 * .mmed file is a code_aster mesh

+## Step 2 - Run a simulation referencing the behaviour law and the shared library
+As an example, we use the command file and mesh in this directory.
+Note that the shared library is referenced on [line 19](https://github.com/jef446/learnMfrontAndSalomeMeca/blob/main/concrete/LITS/HC.comm) and the name of the behaviour law is reference on [line 21](https://github.com/jef446/learnMfrontAndSalomeMeca/blob/main/concrete/LITS/HC.comm)

+To run a simulation with code_aster using the Salome_Meca platform:

+1. start a salome shell session: `pathToSalome/salome shell`
+1. Open astk: `astk &`
+1. Import simulation settings: File>Import .export
+1. Run simulation

+## Step 3- Post Process results
+You should manipulate output results as you wish.
+Here we aim to reproduce [Figure 5](https://www.sciencedirect.com/science/article/pii/S0020768316303456).

+Using Salome graphically, or an appropriate [post-processing script](https://github.com/jef446/learnMfrontAndSalomeMeca/blob/main/concrete/LITS/postProcessResu.py) you can produce your graphs.

+To run this example python script, type:

+` python postProcessResu.py`